 Scripture Reference: Ephesians 6:13-14

-When children choose to follow Christ, they enter a battle just as David did with Goliath—a battle between good and evil.
-A battle between whether they will stand for God or keep quiet about their faith.
-God, however, gives Christians armor to wear so we can be successful in our fight against evil—and our primary enemy, Satan.
+When children choose to follow Christ, they enter a battle just as David did with Goliath—a battle between good and evil, a battle between whether they will stand for God or keep quiet about their faith.
+God, however, gives Christians armor to wear so we can be successful in our fight against evil.

 Let’s say our memory verse together.
 Put on all of God’s armor so that you will be able to stand firm against all strategies of the devil (Ephesians 6:11 NLT).